followcat/checkmate/checkmate/issues/application_compare_states.rst

 This comparison is taking the length of the target into account.
-If a matching state is twice in the target, the comparison will fail.
-This should probably be fixed.
+If a matching state is twice in the target, the comparison should still be ok.

     >>> import sample_app.application
     >>> app = sample_app.application.TestData()